San Diego Attorney Discusses Post-Divorce Name Change

 If you are in a domestic violence situation and wish to change your name secretly, this can be done through California’s Safe at Home program.

-If you would like to change your child’s name, a San Diego family law attorney can provide you with all the necessary documents and guide you through the process.
+If you would like to change your child’s name, a San Diego divorce attorney can provide you with all the necessary documents and guide you through the process.
 Legally changing a child’s name is more complicated than changing your own, since the other parent is included in the process.

 A hearing is required for a minor’s name change.
 Once you are given a court date, the other parent must be formally notified at least 30 days before the hearing date.
 You cannot be the one to notify your co-parent; but anyone else over the age of 18 can serve them with the papers.
 You must prove that the other parent was given notice with a proof of service form filed with the court.
 If that parent does not agree with the name change, they do have the right to contest the request in court.
 If the judge sides in your favor, you will be given a decree to change the child’s name.

 If you are not aware of the other parent’s whereabouts, you can ask the judge to move forward with the case without having their consent.
 There needs to be proof that you have given every effort to finding them, including but not limited to searching public records, before the judge will approve.

 This process can take up to three months to be finalized.
 Once completed, a certified copy of the decree must be given to the child’s school notifying them of the change.
 The decree will also be used to update Social Security cards and passports.
 Be sure to tell the child to only go by their new name in the future to avoid any confusion.

 Changing your name during or after a San Diego divorce may seem like a small detail, but it might make a big difference in moving on.
 Call Mattis Law, A.P.C. for more information at (858) 328-4400 to speak to our experienced legal team.

 - California’s Safe at Home Program

 - Name Change After or During a Divorce Case